 - 1. Turn on the network analyzer and allow several minutes for the equipment to initialize and warm-up.
-Attach the grounding strap to your wrist.
-Place an N-type-to-SMA adapter on port 1 of the network analyzer. - 2.
 In your cupboard should be an 860 MHz monopole antenna.
-Attach this to Port 1 for an s{11} measurement. - 3.
+Attach this to Port 1 for an s{11} measurement. - 2.
 Change the sweep to cover the bands 500 MHz through 8 GHz.
-Measure the return loss at the start of the long coaxial cable that connects the monopole.
+Measure the return loss at the starting point of the long coaxial cable that connects to the monopole.